Aurora (Christian band)

 Aurora was an American Christian girl group that was made up of sisters Lauren, Racquel and Rachel Smith from Georgia.
 The sisters all played instruments, and wrote songs.
 The group released two major albums with labels Pamplin and Red Hill Records.
 Aurora in 2000 and Bigger than Us in 2001, and released singles "Mercy Me", “Bigger than Us”, and "Outta My Head", on both US and UK radio.

 Their top single peaked at position #32 on Billboard music charts, and was #1 on the Christian hit Music chart (Src:air1).
 The band garnered a large airplay and fan base in the UK.

-As performers, the sisters combined their experience in theater, dancing, instruments, and singing, and become one of the first christian pop groups with heavy dance beats and choreography on stage.
-They have performed in front of crowds as large as 85,000.
-Because of their energetic personalities and humble approachability, the group was always a favorite among their audiences.
-They intrigued crowds with the tight harmonies only families tend to possess.
+As performers, the sisters drew on their experience in theater, dance, instrumental music, and singing.
+They were among the early Christian pop groups to incorporate dance-oriented rhythms and stage choreography into their performances.
+They performed for audiences of up to 85,000 people.
+Their performances also featured vocal harmonies.

 After years of professionally touring and performing, the group officially dissolved in 2004.